mariful-nyx/nxtbn/CONTRIBUTING.md

 1. **Fork the Repository**: Click "Fork" at the top of the repository page to create your copy.
 2. **Create a New Branch**: Use a descriptive branch name for your contribution.
 3. **Make Changes**: Implement your changes following our coding guidelines.
-4. **Run Tests**: Ensure that your changes do not introduce errors.
+4. **Run Tests**: Ensure that your changes do not introduce errors or the tests is not covered, make sure write new test or modify existing test.
+   To run the test: python manage.py test (For all tests) to run specific test: python manage.py test nxtbn.<app name>.tests.<file name without .py extension)
-5. **Submit a Pull Request**: Open a pull request (PR) from your branch to the `main` branch, providing a clear description of the changes.
+6. **Submit a Pull Request**: Open a pull request (PR) from your branch to the `main` branch, providing a clear description of the changes.

 ## Getting Started
 - **Check Open Issues**: Before you start working on a contribution, check the [issue tracker](https://github.com/nxtbn-com/nxtbn/issues) to see if someone else is already working on it or if there's an existing issue related to your idea.